-Based on Ravi Subramanian’s book “The Bestseller She Wrote,” the story is about an author Tahir Wazir who doesn’t understand what stealing content or plagiarism means.
-The consequences of which led two siblings Adya starring Shruti Hassan and Parth starring Satyajeet Dubey on a revenge spree.
+Based on Ravi Subramanian’s book “The Bestseller She Wrote,” the story is about an author, Tahir Wazir, who doesn’t understand what stealing content or plagiarism means.
+The consequences of this led two siblings, Adya, starring Shruti Hassan, and Parth, starring Satyajeet Dubey, on a revenge spree.

 Cinematography